Shopifake/shopifake-back/docs/ci/overview.en.md

    - Retrieve the lock committed during the merge (versioned file in `staging`).
    - Run Staging cluster health checks (API reachability, nodes, quotas, critical dependencies).
 Abort if unhealthy.
    - Deploy using the lock (pinned images) automatically after the checks, while keeping a `workflow_dispatch` entry point for manual reruns if needed.
-   - Execute the same E2E/system suite against real Staging (Staging DB, live integrations).
+   - Execute the same E2E/system suite against real Staging (including spinning up/building every service required) to confirm cross-service interactions.
    - If successful, open the `staging` → `main` PR carrying the unchanged lock.
    - On failure, do not open the PR; fix issues and rerun the manual deployment entry point.